MateoRommel12/lab-system-inventory/README.md

 - Keep your composer dependencies updated
 - Use strong passwords for database and email accounts
 - Regularly backup your database
+- Keep your PHP version updated
+- Use HTTPS in production

 ## Contributing